With a decision on the future of Ulster Bank in Ireland imminent, what do customers need to know?

 There may also be some type of campaign among the existing providers for your business.
 This is what happened when Halifax exited the market in 2010 and when Dankse closed its retail operations in 2013 and PTSB tried to court their business.

 There is a current account switching code of conduct in place from the Central Bank that all banks must follow to make switching accounts easier, which you could also use.
-While this usually means that switching is relatively straightforward and quick, it remains to be seen how it would hold up if tens of thousands of Ulster Bank customers all tried to leave at the same time.
+While this usually means that switching is relatively straightforward and quick, it remains to be seen how it would hold up if tens of thousands of Ulster Bank customers all try to leave at the same time.

 Account holders with an overdraft with Ulster Bank who are in debit will also have to make arrangements on how to pay that back before they close their account while you’ll also need to ensure that your new provider is happy to give you an overdraft too.